nextflow-io/nextflow/docs/developer-env.md

 1. Run `sudo apt install ./<file>.deb`, replacing `<file>` with the full file name.

    :::{note}
-   If you're using an older Linux distribution, run `sudo dpkg -i <file>.deb` to install VS Code and `sudo apt-get install -f` to install dependencies instead.
+   If you're using an older Linux distribution, run `sudo dpkg -i <file>.deb` to install VS Code and `sudo apt-get install -f` to install dependencies.
    :::

 See [Linux installation](https://code.visualstudio.com/docs/setup/linux#_installation) for information about installing VS Code on other distributions.